WHMIS - Glossary - N-Z

 Occupational exposure limit values or exposure limits – the airborne concentration of a substance that must not be exceeded in workplace air.
 Exposure limits have various names and often have different numerical values in different jurisdictions.
 In most Canadian provinces and territories, the exposure limits are called Occupational Exposure Limits (OELs).
 (See also “Control parameters” and “Threshold limit values (TLV®s)”.)

 There are three different types of exposure limits in common use:

-- Time-weighted average (TWA) exposure limit is the time-weighted average concentration of a chemical in air for up to 10 hours a day, 40 hours a week, to which nearly all workers may be exposed day after day without harmful effects.
+- Time-weighted average (TWA) exposure limit is the time-weighted average concentration of a chemical in air for a conventional 8-hour workday, 40 hours a week, to which nearly all workers may be exposed day after day without harmful effects.
 “Time-weighted average” means that the average concentration has been calculated using the duration of exposure to different concentrations of the chemical during a specific time period (usually 8 hours).
 In this way, higher and lower exposures are averaged over the day or week.

 - Short-term exposure limit (STEL) is the average concentration to which workers can be exposed for a short period (usually 15 minutes) without harmful effects.
 ACGIH specifically defines the harmful effects as irritation, long-term or irreversible tissue damage, reduced alertness or other toxic effects.
 The number of times the concentration reaches the STEL and the amount of time between these occurrences can also be restricted.

 - Ceiling (C) is the concentration which should not be exceeded at any time.